Dorothy Cross

 Dorothy Cross (born 1956) is an Irish artist.
 Working with differing media, including sculpture, photography, video and installation, she represented Ireland at the 1993 Venice Biennale.
 Central to her work as a whole are themes of sexual and cultural identity, personal history, memory, and the gaps between the conscious and subconscious.
-In a 2009 speech by the president of UCC, Cross was described as "one of Ireland’s leading artists".
+In a 2009 speech by the president of UCC, Cross was described as "one of Ireland's leading artists".

 Early life and education

 Cross was born in 1956 in Cork, Ireland, one of three children of Fergus and Dorothy Cross.
-Her older brother Tom went on to become a zoologist and professor at University College, Cork, while her older sister Jane was a swimmer who was on a team that set a world relay record at the 1985 World Masters Championships.
+Her older brother Tom went on to become a zoologist and professor at University College Cork, while her older sister Jane was a swimmer who was on a team that set a world relay record at the 1985 World Masters Championships.
 Cross herself was a competitive swimmer in her teens, becoming All-Ireland champion in the 100-meter breaststroke at the age of 15 and going on to win other medals over the next few years.

 Cross attended the Crawford Municipal School of Art in Cork before undertaking degree studies at Leicester Polytechnic, England, from 1974 to 1977.
-She also studied at the San Francisco Art Institute, California, from 1978 to 1979 and 1980 to 1982, where she completed an MFA Degree in printmaking.
+She also studied at the San Francisco Art Institute, California, from 1978 to 1979 and from 1980 to 1982, where she completed an MFA Degree in printmaking.